shanest/nasslli25/content/schedule.md

                     Sonia Ramotowska (:technologist:), <a href="https://jakubszymanik.com/">Jakub Szymanik</a>
                     <br />
                     <br />
-{% courseDescription "Generalized Quantifiers in the Wild: Typological Variation and Cognitive Reality" %}
+{% courseDescription "Generalized Quantifiers in the Wild: Typological Variation and Cognitive Reality", "https://drive.google.com/drive/folders/1_BYxkRHUFjob_bG1yY2VdtEFz7TMbFsT" %}
 Generalized quantifier theory (GQT), with roots in the 1980s, explores the semantics of quantifier expressions like ""every,"" ""some,"" ""most,"" ""infinitely many,"" and ""uncountably many.""
 GQT has become a cornerstone of formal semantics, logic, theoretical computer science, philosophy, psycholinguistics, and cognitive science.
 While excellent surveys and courses exist, they typically focus on classical GQT from a logical or linguistic perspective.

 This course takes a different approach.
 We delve into recent non-orthodox developments that bring GQT closer to the empirical reality of language and cognition.
 We focus on two key areas: